Klonopin Patient Tips

 - Not suitable for people with significant liver disease or acute narrow-angle glaucoma.
 Dosage may need to be reduced in people with kidney disease.
-May not be suitable for those people whose breathing is already compromised or who have porphyria.
+May not be suitable for those people whose breathing is already compromised, with a history of seizures, or who have porphyria.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Klonopin is potentially addictive and can cause physical and psychological dependence.
 Take only as directed by your doctor.
 Do not increase or decrease the dosage without his or her permission.
 The smallest effective dose for the shortest possible time should be used.
 Do not discontinue suddenly without your doctor's advice.
 When it comes time to discontinue Klonopin, your doctor will talk to you about a tapering schedule.

 - Do not take Klonopin with opioids (be aware that some opioids are contained in over-the-counter cough or cold products).
 Always talk with your pharmacist or doctor before buying over-the-counter medications to check that they are compatible with Klonopin.

 - Do not drive or operate machinery if Klonopin makes you drowsy or impairs your judgment.

 - Do not drink alcohol while taking Klonopin because this may make side effects such as respiratory depression and sedation worse.